joeyklee/broc-cli-geo/markdown/01_working_with_vector_files.md

-## Working with geospatial data formats
+## Working with vector files

 Geospatial data comes in a huge variety of formats.
 Understanding the formats you might find in the wild, how to recognise and inspect them are key skills for geospatial analysis at the command-line.
+Here we'll focus on vector files.

-The `~/countries` directory contains 10m resolution countries data in various formats from [Natural Earth](www.naturalearthdata.com).
-You can see the files by running [`ls`](https://en.wikipedia.org/wiki/Ls):
+The `~/countries` directory contains 10m resolution countries data in shapefile format from [Natural Earth](www.naturalearthdata.com).
+Shapefiles are a very common vector format for geospatial data.
+A shapefile is actually a `.shp` file and a collection of supporting files - you can see the files by running [`ls`](https://en.wikipedia.org/wiki/Ls):

 ```
 $ ls -1 countries